 Regions coordinate the delivery of ECDPs and services to provide early intervention to children who require intensive, multidisciplinary programs to develop skills and behaviours to maximise their participation in schooling.

 These programs and services, which suit the local context, may include:

 - centre-based ECDPs that provide direct focused teaching for children with disability

-- ECDPs providing outreach services for children with disability to other educational settings (e.g. Kindergarten and child care services) or within their home
+- ECDPs providing outreach services for children with disability to other educational settings (e.g. kindergarten and child care services) or in exceptional circumstances within their home

 All children who access ECDPs and services will have an individualised program or service plan developed.
 The individualised plan will outline the teaching focus and support that is provided to the child.